-If you’re looking to get away from freezing-cold temperatures, Barcelona is, in fact, the perfect place to consider visiting due to its mild winters and virtually no snow.
+If you’re looking to get away from freezing cold temperatures, Barcelona is the perfect place to consider visiting due to its mild winters and virtually no snow.

 Did we miss anything important to know before taking a winter trip to Barcelona?
 Let us know in the comments.
 Thanks!

 Winter in Barcelona: Quick Facts

 One misconception people have about Barcelona is that it doesn’t get cold in the winter.
 Well, it stays milder than Northern Europe, but the temperatures are not particularly swimmable!